kurniawano/ictpsp.github.io/_Notes/Basic_Data_Types.md

 "Hello World!"
 ```

 You can create this data in the Python shell.
-When you press enter, it will just display the data you just created.
+When you press enter, it will just display the data you have just created.

 ```python
 >>> "Hello World!"